SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 ### Get User Info ###
 Method *GET*, method name *getUser*, method parameters
-1. userId - ID of user
+1. userId - ID of user, can be null.
+If ID is null the info for currently logged in user will returned.

-Method required associated privileges.
+Method requires associated privileges.
 The logged in user should be some as requested info user or should have admin role.
 Method returns [User Object](#markdown-header-user)
 [(example)](#markdown-header-get-user-info-example)